New Jersey became the third state to ratify the U.S. Constitution.

 Frederick Frelinghuysen began his Senate service, becoming the first of four generations of Frelinghuysens to serve in that body.
 Frederick's son, Theodore Frelinghuysen of Newark, was a senator in 1829.
 His grandson, Frederick Theodore Frelinghuysen, also of Newark, was a Class 1 senator in 1866 and a Class 2 senator in 1871.
 Frederick’s great grandson, Joseph Sherman Frelinghuysen of Raritan, was a senator in 1917.

-Richard Stockton was elected to complete a vacant term.
-He took his seat on December 6, 1796, and was not a candidate for reelection in 1799.
-Stockton was the first of three Stocktons to serve in the Senate.
+Richard Stockton was elected to complete a vacant term and took his seat on December 6, 1796.
+He was the first of three Stocktons to serve in the Senate.
 His son, Robert Field Stockton of Princeton, was a senator in 1851 and his grandson, John Potter Stockton of Trenton, was a senator in 1865 and again in 1869.
-Besides direct descendants, Stockton's nephew, Richard Stockton Field of Princeton, was a senator in 1862.
-After serving in the Senate, Richard Stockton won election to the House of Representatives where he served from 1813 to 1815.
+Richard Stockton's nephew, Richard Stockton Field of Princeton, also served in the Senate, in 1862.

 Senator Mahlon Dickerson, born in Hanover but later of Succasunna, became chairman of the Committee on Commerce and Manufactures (now the Committee on Commerce, Science, and Transportation), serving until 1825.

 Senator Garret Dorset Wall of Burlington became chairman of the Committee on the Judiciary, serving until 1841.
 He was the father of future senator James Walter Wall, also of Burlington, who was elected to a vacancy in 1863 and served for just a month and a half.